Attorney: Charlottesville organizer sought to mislead police

 CHARLOTTESVILLE, Va.
-(AP) — An organizer of the deadly Unite the Right rally in Charlottesville appeared to instruct supporters to mislead law enforcement ahead of the 2017 protest, according to communications presented in court Monday.
+(AP) — An organizer of the deadly Unite the Right rally in Charlottesville appeared to instruct supporters to mislead law enforcement about the potential size of the 2017 protest, according to communications presented in court Monday.

 Jason Kessler is one of two dozen defendants that are testifying in a federal civil trial to determine whether they engaged in a conspiracy to commit racially motivated violence during the rally, according to The Washington Post.